Table of Contents

 It clears congestion and calms the nerves.
-It is a cold potency herb and pacifies excess pitta inside body and hence gives relief in burning sensation in body.
+It is a cold potency herb and pacifies excess pitta inside the body and hence gives relief in burning sensation in the body.

-Ashok bark, detoxifies body and improves the skin complexion.
+Ashok bark, detoxifies the body and improves the skin complexion.

 Ashoka Home remedies

 Ashoka is highly regarded medicinal tree universally.
 This plant is the source of various types of compounds effective in the treatment of various diseases.
 Ashoka is being used since ancient time as medicine and proven in modern era.

 Here I am writing some simple home remedies of Saraca asoca tree.
 Mainly Ashoka tree bark, flowers, roots and seeds are used in treatment.
 You can get these directly from tree (flowers and seeds in season) and bark any time.
 You can also get Ashoka products in (like bark, flower, seeds in powdered form) market.

 Regulate menstrual cycle and other gynecological disorders, Pradar Rog of females, abnormal discharges per vagina